The Dark Pictures Anthology: Games

-Season One (2019–2022)
+Main series

 Man of Medan was revealed on 21 August 2018 and released worldwide for PlayStation 4, Windows, and Xbox One on 30 August 2019.
-A free upgrade was released for PlayStation 5 and Xbox Series X/S on 27 September 2022.
-The upgrade included a new chapter, as well as enhanced visuals, improved U.I., new difficulty and QTE settings, and other tweaks and features.
+PlayStation 5 and Xbox Series X/S versions with enhanced visuals were released as a free upgrade on 27 September 2022, alongside an update for all platforms which included a new chapter, improved U.I., new difficulty and QTE settings, and other tweaks and features.
+A Nintendo Switch version was released on 4 May 2023.
 The game is inspired by the myth of the Ourang Medan, a suspected ghost ship from the 1940s, that wrecked after the crew all died under suspicious circumstances.
+Additional inspirations include the horror films Ghost Ship (2002), Triangle (2009), Insidious (2010), and The Shining (1980).

-During World War II, a storm causes a biochemical weapon onboard the SS Ourang Medan called Manchurian Gold to leak from crates.
-The gas causes the crew to see ghostly figures, causing all of the crew to die either from heart attacks or accidentally being attacked by their fellow crewmates.
-In the present day, Alex and his brother Brad, as well as Alex's girlfriend, Julia and her brother, Conrad, and their dive boat captain, Fliss are boarded by pirates.
-They eventually board the Ourang Medan, thinking that the Manchurian Gold is actually gold, although who boards the ghost ship and when depends on player choices.
+During World War II, a storm causes a biochemical weapon onboard the American freighter SS Ourang Medan, known as Manchurian Gold, to leak from its crates.
+The resulting gas causes the crew to see ghostly figures, causing all of the crew to die either from heart attacks or accidentally being attacked by their fellow crewmates.
+In the present day, Alex and his girlfriend Julia, as well as their respective brothers, Brad and Conrad, and their dive boat captain, Fliss are boarded by pirates.
+They eventually find and board the Ourang Medan, thinking that the Manchurian Gold is actually gold, although who boards the ghost ship and when depends on player choices.
 For the rest of the story, choices by the player determines who lives and dies, and if anyone is able to escape the ship after being exposed to the Manchurian Gold.